 OC graduates have gone on to study at some of the nation's most prestigious universities and almost 100 percent of its graduates attend their first- or second-choice college or university.
 Each graduating class of Oakland Catholic High School receives hundreds of thousands of dollars in academic scholarships to a variety of university programs.
 Our students are regularly recognized by the National Merit Scholarship Corporation and continually noted both locally and nationally for their academic accomplishments.Excellence in athletics nicely complements the academic successes of our students.
 Competitors in over 17 different sports and recipients of numerous regional, state, and national titles in basketball, bowling, cheerleading, crew, fencing, and swimming, OC students take all performances seriously.

-In 2001, President Emerita of OC, Mrs. Katherine D. Freyvogel, and the school's Board of Directors felt it was important that the physical facilities match the excellence of the school's programs and its students' performance.
-A capital campaign and construction plan to enhance the physical facilities was spread over three phases.
+In 2001, President Emerita Mrs. Katherine D. Freyvogel and the school's Board of Directors committed to building facilities as impressive as the school's programs and students' performances.
+They initiated a capital campaign and construction plan to enhance the physical facilities over three phases.

-Due to the efforts and support of families, alumnae, and benefactors, the physical facilities now encompass an expanded art wing, a fitness center, a welcoming dining hall, a state-of-the art gymnasium named the Donahue Pavilion, athletic rooms, common areas for the students' comfort, new science labs, and a brand-new collaboration and research center.
-The entire campus is wireless and includes more classroom space than previously, DiNardo Lecture Hall, conference rooms, new Guidance and office space, and the beautiful Rhodora J. Donahue Chapel in honor of St. Joan of Arc that incorporates elements of the convent that stood on the same site for years.
+Owing to the efforts and support of families, alumnae, and benefactors, the physical facilities now include an expanded art wing, a modern fitness center, a welcoming dining hall, a state-of-the art gymnasium named the Donahue Pavilion, multiple athletic rooms, comfortable common areas, cutting-edge science labs, and a brand-new collaboration and research center.
+In addition, the entire campus is now wireless and includes the following substantial additions: more classroom space, the DiNardo Lecture Hall, several conference rooms, new Guidance and office space, and the beautiful Rhodora J. Donahue Chapel in honor of St. Joan of Arc that incorporates elements of the convent that stood on the same site for years.

 The Oakland Catholic Legacy